awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

 ## Choices on the AWS Glue Console<a name="dev-endpoint-notebook-server-console-actions"></a>

- For more information about managing development endpoints using the AWS Glue console, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.
+ For more information about managing development endpoints using the AWS Glue console, see [Viewing Development Endpoint Properties](console-development-endpoint.md)\.

 **To create the development endpoint and notebook server**